RedHate/Unbricking-inMusic-Products/README.md

 mpcimg extract MPC-2.X.X-Update.img Extracted.img
 ````

+Alternatively you can create dd backups of your partitions for later restoration.
-now wait for it to finish, extracting and you are done step 2.
+Now wait for it to finish, extracting and you are done step 2.

+## Step 3 - put your unit into fdu mode
+On engine os its usually holding down the left and right load buttons and powering on the unit.
+On mpc the combination is hold down OVERDUB STOP PLAYSTART and then press power on.

-## Step 3 - unlock the system for writing using fastboot
+## Step 4 - unlock the system for writing using fastboot
 This next command is vital to being able to write to the unit, if this doesn't work you cant restore the rootfs.

 ````